Words and terms used in the world of From The Waters.

 In terms of Aelin Strikers, this refers to the showcase event designed to allow potential teachers to find a cadet they would like to have.
 If a potential cadet is not picked by anyone the suzerain will assign them to someone.

-A Guardian division responsible for a variety of public services and governmental functions.
+An Aelish Guardian division responsible for a variety of public services and governmental functions.

-A working group of Guardians, headed up by a High with a Deputy as their right hand.
+A working group of Guardians, headed by a High with a Deputy as their right hand.
 There are, on average, forty Guardians in a faction.

 The process of taking a newly born aelinuan into your family as your child.